 Third, aim for unmixing input.
 In-house grading or rating input should either be all numbers or all characters.

 The same parsimony should prevail with Decimal fields.
-It is overdone to store a percentage rate with two digits that can never get out of the 0.00 to 100.00 range as DECIMAL(38,18).
+It is overdone to store a percentage rate with two digits that can never reach the 0.00 to 100.00 range as DECIMAL(38,18).
 Not only is it extra space consumed for no reason, but it is also misleading from a business point of view.

 The common motives for extremely long data types are fear of failure and uncertainty about the upcoming content.
 If you detect these reasons, take them as a warning sign that the project went into implementation too early because the source interface definitions are missing or incomplete.
-It will all come back to you tenfold in the form of ongoing fixes and reporting user complaints.
+It will return to you tenfold through ongoing fixes and reporting user complaints.

 Type-Specific Size Threshold Awareness

-Be aware of the fact that a narrower data type parameter setting does not linearly translate into less space consumed.
-DECIMAL(19,6) and DECIMAL(20,6) cost the same, where DECIMAL(18,6) is one level down in the bytes reserved for entries.
-Look up the technical handbook overview to see up to which point you can be generous without extra space cost.
+Be aware that a narrower data type parameter setting does not linearly translate into less space consumed.
+DECIMAL(19,6) and DECIMAL(20,6) cost the same, whereas DECIMAL(18,6) is one level down in the bytes reserved for entries.
+Look up the technical handbook overview to see which point you can be generous without extra space cost.

 Character Set Suitability

-Whenever you rate character settings, think of your most exotic named friend and how he or she would fit in.
-Loads can fail for not taking into account the cross-culture nature of the customer base.
-The ugly case here is a landscape of “rotten” entries, i.e. misconverted and now unreadable characters that happen without runtime fails.
+Whenever you rate character settings, consider your most exotic named friend and how they would fit in.
+Loads can fail for not considering the customer base’s cross-culture nature.
+The ugly case is a landscape of “rotten” entries, i.e., misconverted and now unreadable characters that happen without runtime fails.